 The safest option is to use a dedicated EV charging station, or run your domestic charging cable directly to your home.

-You don’t need a driveway to get a charging wallbox.
-As long as you have access to an exterior wall, a charging wallbox can be installed.
+You don’t need a driveway to get an EV charger installed.
+As long as you have access to an exterior wall, the charger can be installed.
 While off-street parking, like a driveway or garage, is ideal, you can probably get a long lead to reach the car if you’ve parked in front of your house.
-But again, always check with your preferred wallbox provider.
+But again, always check with your preferred charging provider.

 If your employer has installed charge points at your workplace, then ask them and your co-workers what their experiences of using the chargers are.
 Ask if there is a cost to charge and if employees are permitted to make use of the charge point, or if they are intended for customers only.

 Many companies offer charging as a perk of the job and an incentive to help employees reduce their carbon footprint.
 Most people work around an 8 hour shift, which on a slow charger would top up a real world range of around 100 miles to your battery, over the duration of your working day.

 It's as easy as turning up to work and remembering to plug your car in.
 With no upfront costs to have chargers installed at your home, this makes charging at work one of the most affordable ways to own an EV.
 Find an electric car charging point near you!

 If on-street EV charging isn’t an option, your next best option is charging at work.

 Many businesses will offer free charging as a perk, but many smaller businesses won't be able to offer this perk due to the mounting costs of energy.

 One way to offset this cost is to offer free charging for employees, but charge a fee for the general public to use your infrastructure.